 There are a number law apprenticeships currently available.
 Depending on what kind of role you are looking to move into, you can find apprenticeships which will lead to a career as a legal secretary, a paralegal or a chartered legal executive.
 You can even do a law apprenticeship to become a solicitor.

-ULaw has developed two apprenticeships for those looking to become a solicitor.
+ULaw has developed three apprenticeships for those looking to become a solicitor.
 First, there is the Level 7 Solicitor Apprenticeship for those who have completed their A Levels or equivalent qualifications.
-Second, there is the Solicitor Graduate Apprenticeship for those who have already completed a degree.
+For those who have already completed a degree, there is the opportunity to do the Graduate Solicitor Apprenticeship or the Graduate Apprenticeship with Law Essentials.

 Who are law apprenticeships aimed at?

 Formal education, such as university, isn’t for everyone, so a law apprenticeship can offer an alternative route into a rewarding and competitive career.
 Although they can be challenging, there are several benefits to an apprenticeship.